eldoy/modalis/README.md

 ### Usage

 First copy `app/assets/modal.css` and `app/assets/app.js` to your app assets.
-See `app/layouts/modal.js` for some working HTML you can use.
+See `app/layouts/modal.js` for some working HTML you can use for your modal layout.

-Add an empty div tag with the class name `modal` in your layout:
+Add an empty div tag with the class name `modal` in your main app layout, before the end `</body>` tag:
 ```html
 <div class="modal"></div>
 ```